-Testing and assessment for North American Hazardous Location (Hazloc) on land
+Testing and Assessment for North American Hazardous Location

 For North American Hazardous Location (Hazloc) approval testing is carried out against the relevant UL and/or CSA listed standard for your product type.
 This type of testing can only be conducted by an approved test body (NRTL or SCC approval laboratory).
 ExVeritas is an audited and approved third party test laboratory which entitles ExVeritas to conduct testing in the UK for North American certification under the NRTL and SCC schemes and our agreements with National Certification Bodies.

 Products requiring Hazardous Area Hazloc listing in North America are also required to meet general industrial safety standards such as UL61010.
 This is not self-certification as it is in Europe under CE Marking and can require a significant amount of test and assessment.
 There are also two codes running in parallel in North America, so listing can be to the old (but still widely used) NEC500 system (i.e. Division 1 or Division 2) or the new NEC505 system which is very similar to the IEC system (Zone 0, 1 and 2 as used by ATEX and IEC).